UbiquityRobotics/ubiquity_main/install_virtualization.md

    ![vb_file_size](install_images/vb_file_size.png)

    Please leave the location set to "UR_SDE_16.04" and adjust the file size to be greater than 30GB.
-Please note that the slide bar is non-linear.
+Please note that the slide bar is non-linear as you move left and write.
+Please slide it until you get a file size of around 30GB.
    Afterwards, please click on the `[Create]` button.
 This will cause the virtual machine to be created.

 9. Virtual machine created